 In mediation, the parties hire a neutral third party to assist them in reaching agreements about their divorce.
 The mediator can provide information about the divorce process and guide a discussion to help resolve issues.
 The mediator does not represent either party and will not advocate for either party.

-Mediation may occur with parties who have hired attorneys or parties who are not represented.
+Mediation in Bloomington Divorces may occur with parties who have hired attorneys or parties who are not represented.
 In many cases, the interests of the clients are best served when the parties have counsel to assist them and advise them through the mediation process.
 The client is then well prepared for the mediation process and fully understands their objectives.
 The parties communicate with each other directly, in the presence of the mediator.
 The goal of mediation is to allow parties to reach agreements that meet the needs of both parties and their children without the financial and emotional cost of a court battle.

 Financial mediation should only be utilized when both parties have a similar knowledge of their financial circumstances and also similar ability to verbalize and negotiate their positions.
 Financial mediation is generally not an appropriate forum if there has been domestic violence, abuse, or manipulation, in the relationship.